Jufg/Chat-App-ETH/docs/application-docs/README.md

 #### 2.4 Decentralised transaction mechanisms as a solution approach

+Traditional financial concepts are very inefficient and expensive because of their centralised structure, so transactions can take up to a whole month, and especially large sums and international transactions incur high fees (cf.
+[chap.
+2.2](#22-Weaknesses-of-current-transaction-platforms)).
+In addition, they are only slightly anonymous, are based on trust and only after a detailed identity check is it possible for the user to use money online.
+Moreover, currencies in the traditional sense are controlled by a central authority.
+So central banks have an influence on the value of a currency.

+In order for an application to send money online, users must enter into contracts or a business agreement with banks, credit institutions and payment service providers.
+In doing so, both the user and the application must trust that transactions are carried out correctly.
+In addition, transactions can take a very long time, and large amounts of money can incur high fees for a transaction.
+Another problem in developing a global transaction application are the different currency systems.
+This means that for cross-border transactions - except within the Eurozone - there must always be an exchange between the currencies involved.
+This means effort even for small amounts, as currency pairs have to be traded here on many different exchanges so that money can be sent to each nation.

+With their decentralised structure, cryptocurrencies create a global currency that is available everywhere online.
+They offer private individuals significantly more security and control over their money through their decentralised structure.
+They are also more democratic, as everyone has access to the network and can participate in it.
+Those who want to own cryptocurrencies do not have to go through elaborate identity checks and have direct access to many different financial products.

+With smart contracts, the Ethereum platform offers the possibility of programming new applications on the Ethereum blockchain (cf. [chap.
+2.1.3](#213-Ethereum-and-Smart-Contracts)).
+This makes it possible to programme decentralised applications without having to develop a blockchain with its own currency.
+To develop a global transaction application, Ethereum is particularly well suited.
+Besides Ethereum, there are alternatives such as Cardano or Algorand, which have lower transaction fees than Ethereum.
+However, these are still undeveloped, so it is not yet possible to programme smart contracts, or the developer community is still small, so it is difficult to find good documentation or threads in forums.

 ### 3 The development of an application for decentralised transactions

 #### 3.1 Objectives and methodology